 Keep, Donate or Throw Out?

 No matter what method you use, group your toys into three piles: one to keep, one to donate, and one to throw out.
+There are several organizations that accept donations of lightly used toys.

 Once everything else is gone and your “keep” pile is ready, decide which toys you’ll keep in the house and which can be stored in the garage.